 - Recording Format – Video and audio content should export in a standard, non-proprietary format.
-This is so that it can be played using widely available software.
+This is so that it can be played using the widely available software.
 Avoid models that output footage that can only play on vendor-specific software.

 - Resolution Settings – Various resolution settings allow recording in low or high definition, such as 480, 720, or 1080.
 Storage requirements increase as the resolution increases.

 - Start and Stop – Touch-and-go recording capabilities allow officers to quickly start and stop the cameras.
 Eliminating any complicated procedures or steps to follow.

 - Storage Capability – Memory storage capacity varies depending on the model, similar to that of a video camera.
 Storage capability can be part of the device itself, or on removable memory cards.